millerk22/emc2-labs/EMC2-Labs-Fall/labPageRank.rst

 Task 5
 ------

-Use your recently created ``PageRank_cent`` to find the index of the most important node of 499 node network.
+Use your recently created ``PageRank_cent`` to find the index of the most important node of a 499-node network.
 You can use ``np.argmax()`` to find the index of the largest element in an array.
+The directed edges matrix will be given in code buddy.

 Conclusion
 ----------

+Using the Power Method to compute the PageRank scores was the foundation of Google’s search ranking results for many years.
-Larry Page and Sergey Brin are the original developers of this algorithm The PageRank algorithm is known to converge quite quickly.
+Larry Page and Sergey Brin are the original developers of this algorithm.
+The PageRank algorithm is known to converge quite quickly.
 In their original paper, Brin and Page reported that on a network with 322 million edges the algorithm converged to usable values within 52 iterations.

 Finally, as a historical note, the patent for the PageRank algorithm is owned by Stanford University (where Brin and Page were students at the time they developed it).
 Stanford granted Google exclusive license rights to use the algorithm, in exchange for 1.8 million shares of Google which Stanford sold in 2005 for $336 million.
-Today those shares would be worth approximately $3.8 billion, all for an algorithm which computes an eigenvector!
+Today those shares would be worth approximately $3.8 billion, all for an algorithm that computes an eigenvector!